 Hong Kong leader says all should learn from year of protest

-Tuesday, 9 June 2020 () HONG KONG (AP) — A year on from the start of Hong Kong’s anti-government protests, the leader of the semi-autonomous Chinese city said Tuesday that all sides should learn from the difficulties and challenging times over the past year.
-“Everyone has to learn their lesson, including the Hong Kong government,” Carrie Lam told reporters before […]
+Tuesday, 9 June 2020 () A year on from the start of Hong Kong's anti-government protests, the leader of the semi-autonomous Chinese city said Tuesday that all sides should learn from the difficulties and challenging times over the past year. ......

-Hong Kong's Legislative Council passed a bill on Thursday that would criminalize disrespect of China's national anthem, a move critics see as the latest sign of Beijing's tightening grip on the city...
+Dozens attended a peaceful lunchtime rally in Hong Kong's Central financial district on Tuesday, marking one year since a massive rally that sparked months of pro-democracy protests.
+Supporters of the movement say their feelings on the anniversary range from hope to fear.
+Emer McCarthy reports.

 Today marks the 31st anniversary of the 1989 June 4 Tiananmen crackdown on pro-democracy movement in Beijing.
 Hong Kong people brace against Covid-19 lockdown to attend candlelight vigil rally at the..